gkweston/CSCE438-MachineProblems/MP_2/README.md

 ## Other
-A hackier step (than might be necessary) we're using is simply call `docker cp` on all our project and `vscode-server` files.
+A hackier step (than might be necessary) we're using is `docker cp`-ing all our project and `.vscode-server` files.
 This allows us to keep VSCode extensions on the non-persistant dev container.

-A cleaner way of doing this might be to mount host machine files to the remote, although as long as you're careful with the paths you give `[start|stop]_dev_env.sh`, this works just fine.
+A cleaner way of doing this might be to mount host machine files to the remote, but I didn't determine if this ports to both MacOS and Windows.
+The current solution is to use `*_dev_env.sh` which seems to work fine on Linux/MacOS/WSL2.

 <font size="1">...have fun!</font>